 Architect: William Henry Churchill, Superintendent of Public Works

 Description: The building faces east and is a three story white coloured wood frame structure.
 The east front has a projecting square tower with large clock at the top.
 There is a central entrance along the front.
 The roof is mansard with four dormer windows.
 In 1955 the tower roof was removed.
-The building served as a courthouse until 2009 and presently houses the Eastern Health office.
+The courtroom is located on the south side of the second story The building houses the Provincial Court.

 Note: The previous courthouse was built in 1774